 1. What’s an ebook?

 This should be straightforward to answer, you would think.
-At first glance, we could say that an ebook is a book read on an electronic device (computer screen, tablet, smartphone or e-reader).
+At first glance, we could say that an ebook is an electronic book read on a device (computer screen, tablet, smartphone or e-reader).
 But this description is somewhat vague and wide, including many things that are not an ebook.
 Therefore it is better to approach this question from the perspective of what is a difference between an epub, a word document and a PDF file.

 a) The text is not editable